-Input range -99999999 - 999999999

-Default value 1.000
+Input range -999999999 - 999999999 Default value 1.000

 Unit of the titer.

-Entry 10 characters maximum

-Default value empty

-Selection μmol/mL mmol/L mol/L g/L mg/L mg/mL

-μg/L ppm % mEq/L

-If you modify the titer of the titrant in a loaded determination at a later date and would then like to recalculate the determination with the corrected value, then you must modify the value in the determination data under View data / Titrant data (see "Titrant data", page 201).
+Entry Default value Selection 10 characters maximum empty μmol/mL mmol/L mol/L g/L mg/L mg/mL μg/L ppm % mEq/L If you modify the tite determination at a la determination with t in the determination bration and titrant of er or the concentration of the titrant in a loaded ater date and would then like to recalculate the the corrected value, then you must modify the value data under View data / Titrant data (see "Cali- data", page 219).
 Date titer det.

-Date and time of the last titer determination.
-For new titrants, the time the preparation was made is specified until after the first time a titer determination has been carried out.
+Date and time of the the preparation was r mination has been ca last titer determination.
+For new titrants, the time nade is specified until after the first time a titer deter- rried out.
+[Working life] Define the working lif e of the sensor (see Chapter 8.3, page 55).
+[Dosing unit] This button is only dis played for Type = IDU Define the properties 56). of the dosing unit used (see Chapter 8.4, page [Exchange unit] This button is only dis played with Type = IEU or EU .
+Define the properties 62) . of the exchange unit used (see Chapter 8.5, page [Titer options] Display the properties 68) . for the titer determination (see Chapter 8.7, page

-[Working life]

-Define the working life of the sensor (see Chapter 8.3, page 50).

-[Dosing unit]

-This button is only displayed for Type = IDU.

-Define the properties of the dosing unit used (see Chapter 8.4, page 51).

-[Exchange unit]

-This button is only displayed with Type = IEU or EU.

-Define the properties of the exchange unit used (see Chapter 8.5, page 57).

-[Titer options]

-Display the properties for the titer determination (see Chapter 8.7, page 63).